kartikeyee9/habit-tracker/README.md

 # 🧠 Habit Tracker

-A beautifully designed full-stack habit tracker built with Next.js 14 (App Router), Tailwind CSS, Prisma, and NextAuth.
+A full-stack habit tracker built with Next.js 14 (App Router), Tailwind CSS, Prisma, and NextAuth.
 Track your habits visually with calendars, charts, and a polished UI.
 Users can securely log in with email and get personalized dashboards.

 ---